KKowalewski24/KSR/README.md

 * Build JAR - `mvn clean package` and the run `java -jar $JAR_NAME$ -s` to read data from csv file and save them into ksr_fuzzy database or restore database from `data-dump.sql` file

+###### Protip
+* Install and create database `ksr_fuzzy` otherwise application with fail to start or comment out whole application.properties file - h2 database will be used

 ##### Call parameters
 * Single param - `seed` or `-s` to seed database from csv file